Lighthouse Friends Home Page

 Great Duck Island is estimated to support a whopping twenty percent of Maine’s seabird population; the island earned its appellation in the 1700s from its pond that attracted numerous ducks.
 The island’s avian life has shaped its history and managed to live in harmony with the light station and its keepers.

 In 1984, the Maine Chapter of the Nature Conservancy purchased most of Great Duck Island.
-Around the time that Great Duck Island Light was automated in 1986, the Coast Guard destroyed all but one of the keeper’s houses, as well as most of the outbuildings.
+After Great Duck Island Lighthouse was automated in 1986, the Coast Guard destroyed all but one of the keeper’s houses, as well as most of the outbuildings.

 References